In this Article

 Before using ginger in your baby’s food, remember these things:

 - Many parents combine honey with ginger to make it easier for the baby to drink the concoction.
-This shouldn’t be followed, especially for babies younger than a year.
+This shouldn’t be followed, especially for babies younger than a year. (not valid)

 - An allergy toward ginger is rare, but it’s better to be safe and look out for any signs that might indicate so.
 Test it out for 4 days before making ginger a regular constituent.